Offer Google Play Private Channel apps

 - To allow users to access and download applications from the Private Channel, check Allow users to access Google Play Private Channel.

 - To allow users to publish applications to the Private Channel, check Allow users to update Google Play Private Channel

 Publish apps to the Private Channel

-Users need to first register with Google Play as regular Google Play apps publishers on the Google Play Developer Console at https://play.google.com/apps/publish.
+To get publishing access, a domain administrator must register for a Google Play Developer Console account at https://play.google.com/apps/publish.
 We recommend that administrators create dedicated role accounts for publishing apps to the Private Channel, so the domain can retain access to published apps in case an employee leaves the organization.
 Learn how to publish apps using a Private Channel.

-Note: There is a $25 registration fee for the Google Play Developer Console.
+Note: There is a $25 USD one-time registration fee for the Google Play Developer Console.

 Download apps from the Private Channel

-Once the Google Apps administrator grants users access to the Private Channel, they can download apps from the Private Channel using the Google Play Store app on their devices.
+Once the G Suite administrator grants users access to the Private Channel, they can download apps from the Private Channel using the Google Play Store app on their devices.
 To access the channel, they need to go to Play Store > Apps > Categories > [your organization's name] on their Android device.

 Will this feature allow me to publish internal apps to my users' BlackBerry devices, iPhones, and Windows Phones?